dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

     def __repr__(self):
         """
-        Returns a string representation of the RNA sequence, with:
+        Returns a string representation of the RNA sequence, with
         - a 5' cap (m7G-) prepended
         - a 3' poly-A tail appended, if it's mature mRNA
         """
         # Get the basic string form from the strand object
         first = self.strand.__repr__()

-        # Extract the raw nucleotide sequence from the representation
+        # Extract the raw nucleotide sequence from the
+        # representation
         nucleotides = first.split(' ')[2]

         # Add 5' cap